wistia/wistia-open-docs/_posts/embedding.md

 analytics to see how your viewers are interacting with the content.

 [Read up on Wistia viewing stats and analytics]({{ '/embedded-video-analytics' | post_url }}).

+**If something seems fishy, you can always check out our <a href="http://status.wistia.com/">Status Page</a> for more information about what might be going on.
+Still no luck?
+Shoot us an email at support@wistia.com.
+We'd be more than happy to help you out!**